'Don't ask for contracts, posts,' says Malaysia's Syed Saddiq

 "Look back to when we started to conceive Bersatu.
 Recall where we were at that time - we had no posts, no property, no contract, what we had were all relieved off us and blocked.

-"Now, some can even say where is the GLC appointment, I am waiting.
+"Now, some can even say where is the GLC (government-linked companies) appointment, I am waiting.
 Friends, we are not UMNO.
 Reevaluate.
-Look in the mirror.
-We have one seat in Perak.
-Wants everything, GLC, posts, contracts.
-That is very problematic," he said when winding up the debate on the party's assembly.
+Look in the mirror," he said when winding up the debate on the party's assembly.

 Syed Saddiq, who appeared worked up at the urgings of the delegates, regarded the matter as illogical.